ian0371/contract-template/README.md

 npx hardhat coverage
 ```

-### Test on local network
+### Test on localhost network

-There are two types of local network:
+There are two types of localhost network:

 - ethereum node (anvil from foundry, hardhat-node from hardhat, or ganache from truffle)
 - klaytn node (klaytn-deploy or homi).

 These networks are defined in `foundry.toml` and `hardhat.config.ts`.

-To spawn a local network with ethereum node:
+To spawn a localhost network with ethereum node:

 ```bash
 anvil